Fiber Arts

 Enjoy learning basic needle felting techniques as we create a whimsical frog and lily pad.
 This project is easy enough for beginners who’d like to give needle felting a try, but also features some new techniques for more experienced needle felters, including how to use multiple wires to give the frog flexibility.
 Completed projects are approximately 9 inches tall and 6 inches across.

 Step-by-step guidance, laughter, relaxation, and fun are always part of the process.
 Participants will take home a felting mat, wooden single needle holder and six various needles in plastic tube container, color-coded needle identifier, organizer case, instructions with diagrams, a carrying tote, and any leftover wool.
-New students will also receive informative handouts about needles and resources for finding wool and other supplies.
+New participants will also receive informative handouts about needles and resources for finding wool and other supplies.

 Class Note: Bring multi-needle tools if you have them or purchase Clover three needle holder for $10.00 or Clover 5 needle holder for $12.00 in class.